ameentalahmeh/color-compass-bot/README.md

 ## Overview

-Color Compass Bot is a versatile chatbot designed to elevate visual experiences by offering guidance and information on color perception and accessibility.
+Color Compass Bot is a versatile chatbot designed to elevate visual experiences by offering guidance and information on color perception and accessibility.Integrated with ChatGpt 4o model.

 ### Get Your OpenAI API Key